fbpx

 • Infection

-There is a minor chance of risk of developing an infection at the cut site.
+There is a minor risk of developing an infection at the cut site.

 • Hematoma